 Elana spent over 20 years in editorial and communications positions at CNA, the Brookings Institution, the National Conference of State Legislatures, and Congressional Quarterly.
 She currently serves on the Heath Education Curriculum Advisory Committee for Montgomery County (MD) Public Schools and the Youth Committee at Temple Emanuel in Kensington, Maryland.
 Her two older children were founding members of Urban Adventure Squad.

 Christy Brock, Director of Programming.
 Christy has been researching, developing curricula for, and leading UAS programs since 2013.
-She is the Squad’s best resource for magical, not-to-be-missed, family-friendly places in DC, but she won't divulge all Squad secrets!
+She is the Squad’s best resource for magical, not-to-be-missed, family-friendly places in DC.
 Christy graduated from American University in 2008 with a literature degree, and has cared for and taught children since then.
-Her favorite Squad adventures include discovering remnants of history in Rock Creek Park--like the site of the Blagden and Argyle mills, Pulpit Rock, and the Capitol Stones--and showing children that exciting field trips can start on the street where they live or go to school.
-She especially loves hearing about the books Squad members' are reading, stories they're writing, and their latest Dungeons and Dragons sessions.
+Her favorite Squad adventures include discovering remnants of history in Rock Creek Park--like the site of the Blagden and Argyle mills, Pulpit Rock, and the Capitol stones--and showing children that exciting field trips can start right on the street where they live or go to school.
+She especially loves hearing about the books Squad members are reading, stories they're writing, and their latest Dungeons and Dragons sessions.
 Christy is certified in First Aid, CPR, EpiPen administration, and Youth Mental Health First Aid.
 She is a mandated reporter and has completed the Safe Shores Stewards of Children training.
 She is also a certified Freedom Barre Instructor, Cherry Blossom 10-miler runner, cat mom, and baking enthusiast.